The Noninvasive Way to Treat Periodontal (Gum) Disease

 Your healthcare professional will:

-- Probe your gums to determine which teeth and gums need treatment
+- Probe your gums to determine the level of treatment needed for each tooth

 - Use a laser that basically explodes the bad, infection-causing bacteria